Set Up The Controller

 Once deployed, you will find the 30422 NATS port you'll need to point your WoolyAI Server and Client to nats://{IP OR ADDRESS}:30422, as well as the web UI at http://{IP OR ADDRESS}:30080.

-Once running, It will display a dashboard with information about the GPU nodes running the WoolyAI Servers, tasks (WoolyAI Client requests), and other metrics we think are important.
+Once running, It will display a dashboard with information about the GPU nodes running the WoolyAI Servers, ML jobs/tasks, and GPU resource metrics like Utilization and Starvation(WoolyAI custom metric) percentages.
 Along with the Dashboard, you'll find Tasks, Nodes, and Groups.

 This is where you can see all the GPU hosts running WoolyAI Servers that are currently connected to the controller as well as information about them like how many GPUs they have available and how much they are currently being used.